imnafcrypt/OpenMeteo-Weather-Station-ESP32/README.md

 1. Flash the code to your ESP32.
 2. Open the Serial Monitor at `9600` baud rate to view debug information and memory logs.
-3. The device will display "Connecting to Wi-Fi..." in the Serial monitor and attempt to fetch the first location's weather.
-4.  **Swipe Left** or **Swipe Right** on the display to cycle to the next or previous city.
+3.  **Swipe Left** or **Swipe Right** on the display to cycle to the next or previous city.
 The system will immediately wake the Wi-Fi task and fetch the new location's data.